Shraddhatodkari/sentinel-fraud-ai/README.md

 Financial institutions investigate fraud, money laundering (AML), and sanctions violations using **separate systems, run by separate teams**.
-This means the same customer can be independently flagged by the Fraud team, the AML team, and Sanctions screening — with no one connecting the dots, because each team only sees its own alerts.
+This means the same customer can be independently flagged by the Fraud, AML, and Sanctions teams, with no unified view connecting related investigations across the organization.

 **Sentinel** solves two layered problems:
 1. **Alert fatigue** — most individual fraud alerts are false positives,